Run an Appchain Node on GCP

 • Nitro Data Disk: 200GB minimum recommended for production.
 Refer to the Nitro documentation for system requirements based on your specific node config.

-• Networking: Optional settings to expose this RPC to the internet automatically.
-Leave unchecked to manage your networking/firewall configuration separately.
+• Networking: Optionally expose this RPC to the internet with an ephemeral external IP address.
+Can be used for quick development and testing.
+Leave unchecked to manage your networking/firewall configuration separately (recommended for production environments).

 4. Click the Deploy button and wait for the console to confirm the resources are running.

-7. Wait for the node to sync to the latest block.
-This could take minutes or hours depending on how much data needs to sync from the L2 chains.
-Look for container logs relating to sync status / block number, and monitor the latest block from the local RPC endpoint:
+Wait for the node to sync to the latest block.
+This could take minutes or hours depending on how far behind the node is.
+Look in the GCP Logs Explorer for container logs relating to sync status / block number.

 -H "Content-Type: application/json" \